 Why would an 18-year old undergraduate student at Princeton University majoring in molecular biology be so presumptuous to postulate a theory about the reorientation of our biological space in nature; about stopping cancer?

 From the age of six, I have been acutely aware of cancer, watching my dad—who doubles as my hero—battle twice-relapsed Acute Myeloid Leukemia (AML) at the Mayo Clinic in Rochester, Minnesota.
 It is no coincidence; this disease is profoundly personal to me.

 I have spent years methodically studying Allelopathy and Horizontal Gene Transfer.
 I have attempted to connect-the-dots in the interest of protecting and preserving my dad’s continued existence, in the hopes he would have more life.
 This work has been a labor of love.

 At the heart of my efforts, is a relentless dedication to become a doctor.
 I have a burning desire to make a difference in the lives of patients and their families.
 I have pushed myself further, pushed myself harder than I ever dreamed possible.

 This motivation compelled me to start More Life Genomics—the first and only Allelopathy via Horizontal Gene Transfer discovery platform—and file a provisional patent application for ANKH-22, our lead development candidate.

 There are a number of essential questions that still must be answered.
 The exact scientific process and molecular mechanism of action involved in the disruptive methodology of my hypothesis remain a mystery.
 More investigation needs to be done.

-I would like to invite you to join me in this collaborative effort to transform science into medicines.
+I would like to invite you to join me in this collaborative effort to transform experimental ingenuity into more life.
 The expanse of medicine depends on the breadth of our imagination.